xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 ### Scheduled Task

-ChromeLoader could be hardcoded into the binary (CS_installer.exe / Setup.exe) or via standard tasks
+ChromeLoader uses a Windows API to create Scheduled tasks

 > Please be aware that ChromeLoader is now circulating with different task names `ChromeTask` and `ChromeConf`